Fearthepencil/fb-testing-homework/README.md

 - Update selectors in `pages/` directory
 - Use browser DevTools to inspect elements

-### Login issues
+### Authentication issues
+- HTTP Basic Auth is handled automatically via `conftest.py`
-- Verify credentials are correct: `fishingbooker` / `QAFBTest`
+- Verify credentials in `test_data/test_config.json`: `fishingbooker` / `QAFBTest`
-- Check if login page structure has changed
-- Update selectors in `pages/login_page.py` if needed
+- If authentication fails, check if the test environment URL or credentials have changed

 ---

 ## 📝 Notes

-- Tests run against live FishingBooker testing environment
+- Tests run against live FishingBooker testing environment: `https://nextjs15.dev.fishingbooker.com`
-- Some tests may be flaky due to dynamic content
+- HTTP Basic Auth is automatically handled via Playwright context
+- Tests include explicit waits for network idle and DOM stability
-- Screenshots saved to `screenshots/` directory
+- Screenshots saved to `screenshots/` directory (if configured)
-- Selectors use multiple fallback options for resilience
+- Selectors use `data-testid` attributes for reliability
+- All automated tests (TC-014 to TC-017) are passing with 100% pass rate

 ---